-Protein research in Sweden dates back to the invention of the ultracentrifuge by The Svedberg, Nobel Laureate in 1926.
-Sweden has held a position in this field thanks to both the long-standing presence of experts versed in the complexity of protein science, and close interactions between healthcare providers and industry.
-Protein research is conducted in all major Swedish universities, and many biotechbased products and solutions on the world market are based on Swedish innovations within this area.
+Protein research in Sweden dates back to the invention of the ultracentrifuge by The Svedberg, Nobel Laureate 1926.
+Swedish has held a position in this field thanks to both the long-standing presence of experts versed in the complexity of protein science and close interactions between health care providers and industry.
+Protein research is conducted in all major Swedish universities and many biotechbased products and solutions on the world market are based on Swedish innovations within this area.